-Petition to reconsider US Administration’s stand on Mr. Narendra Modi, The Chief Minister of the State of Gujarat, India
+Petition to Reconsider US Administration’s stand on Mr. Narendra Modi, the Chief Minister of the State of Gujarat and the Prime Ministerial Candidate of India

 |Save as PDF||Print The Petition|